shacts/awesome-democracy/README.md

 # Philosophy

 Democracy makes our work and living here possible.

-It is the ASCII, the code big parts of the world work on.
+It is the ASCII, the code big parts of the worlds social, political and cultural processes are based upon.

+It is the fundamental OS.

 It is about cooperation and colaboration.